sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/architecture/life-of-a-search-query.md

 2. Typing a query into your browser's location bar after configuring a [browser search engine shortcut](https://docs.sourcegraph.com/integration/browser_search_engine).
 3. Using the [src CLI command](https://github.com/sourcegraph/src-cli).

-In all cases, clients use the [search query](https://sourcegraph.com/search?q=repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+%5Cbsearch%5C%28+file:schema.graphql&patternType=regexp) in our GraphQL API that is exposed by our [frontend](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/tree/cmd/frontend) service.
+Clients use either the [Streaming API](../../../api/stream_api/index.md) or the [search query](https://sourcegraph.com/search?q=repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+%5Cbsearch%5C%28+file:schema.graphql&patternType=regexp) in our GraphQL API.
+Both are exposed in our [frontend](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/tree/cmd/frontend) service.

 ## Frontend

-The frontend uses a [Streaming API](../../../api/stream_api/index.md).
-The frontend implements it [here](https://sourcegraph.com/search?q=repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+func+%28h+*streamHandler%29+ServeHTTP).
+The frontend implements the Streaming API [here](https://sourcegraph.com/search?q=repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+func+%28h+*streamHandler%29+ServeHTTP).
 The Streaming API is used by the browser.
 Historically we served results via [GraphQL](https://sourcegraph.com/search?q=repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+func+%28r+*schemaResolver%29+Search%28) and there are still many clients who use this API.
 Internally Sourcegraph search is streaming based.

 First, the frontend takes the query and [creates a plan of jobs](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+func+%28r+*searchResolver%29+toSearchInputs&patternType=literal) to execute concurrently.
 A job is a specific query against a backend.
 For example [here we convert a Sourcegraph query into a Zoekt query](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24+func+querytozoektquery&patternType=literal) for our indexed search backend.
 The comments in the job creation function are worth reading for more details.